Oral Hygiene Basics Whittier, CA

 Brushing

 Everyone should brush twice a day with a dentist-recommended toothbrush and toothpaste.
 A good toothbrush should have soft bristles to help protect the gums and tooth enamel from unnecessary irritation.
-Use a small, pea-sized amount of toothpaste and move the brush gently in circular motions.
-Brushing at a slight angle near the gum line can help clean the areas where plaque commonly collects.
-Dental professionals typically recommend brushing for about two minutes and cleaning all surfaces of the teeth.
+Use gentle circular motions and brush at a slight angle near the gumline to clean where plaque commonly collects.

 Flossing

-After brushing, flossing helps clean the spaces between the teeth where a toothbrush cannot reach.
+Flossing helps clean the spaces between the teeth where a toothbrush cannot reach.
 Flossing at least once a day helps remove trapped food particles and reduce the likelihood of bacterial buildup.
-To floss properly, hold the floss tightly and gently guide it between the teeth.
-Curve it around each tooth and move it carefully beneath the gum line to remove plaque and debris.
+Guide the floss gently between the teeth and curve it around each tooth instead of snapping it into the gums.

 Rinsing

-After flossing, many people benefit from using a dentist-approved mouthwash.
-Some mouthwashes contain fluoride to help protect the teeth between visits, while others are chosen to help with bad breath, gum irritation, or dry mouth.
-Follow the directions on the product or the guidance given by your dentist.
-In many cases, this means swishing the mouthwash around the mouth for about a minute before spitting it out.
+Many patients benefit from using a dentist-approved mouthwash.
+Some rinses contain fluoride to help protect teeth, while others may be chosen for bad breath, gum irritation, or dry mouth.
+Follow the product directions or your dentist's guidance.

 Even though these steps are considered basic, they can make a major difference when performed consistently.
 In our office, we often find that small improvements in brushing angle, flossing technique, or rinse selection can noticeably improve oral health over time.
 That is one reason regular checkups remain important, even for patients who already brush and floss every day.